Koeru TV Mast

-The Koeru TV Mast (Koeru telemast) is a 349 m high guyed mast in Central Estonia.
-It is located in Kapu village northwest of Koeru small borough in Järva Parish, Järva County and was built in 1976.
+The Koeru TV Mast (Koeru telemast) is a 349 m high with the TV mast base sitting at 105 meters high guyed mast in Central Estonia.
+It is located in Kapu village northwest of Koeru small borough in Järva Parish, Järva County.
+The TV mast project was finished in 1987 and was built between 1989-1993 and was constructed by Sevzapstalkonstruktsija Leningrad assembly government number 26.

 Koeru TV Mast is the tallest structure in Estonia.
 It is used for FM and TV broadcasting.